rjshap/AutoSharesAPI/web-api/introduction.md

 ### Request AutoShares Connection Keys

-To begin working with the API, you'll need to register for **AutoShares Connection Keys.**
+To begin working with the API, you'll first need to register for **AutoShares Connection Keys.**

 [**Register for Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)